0xordinaryday/hackthebox/nibbles/README.md

 ## [bfg9000](bfg9000.py)

-This program was written to work around the IP blacklisting.
+This program was written to work around the IP blacklisting (and other hurdles - see the [Unsuccessful attempts](#unsuccessful-attempts) section below).
 Using curl it was possible to test the theory that Nibbleblog might check the blacklist based on an IP address supplied in the `X-FORWARDED-FOR` HTTP header.
 This turned out to be the case.
 It was therefore possible to run an uninterrupted brute-force attack by changing the IP address in the `X-FORWARDED-FOR` header after every fifth attempt.

 ## Unsuccessful attempts